Chelsea's Emerson set to join Juventus on season-long loan with an option to buy included | Goal.com

-Chelsea's Emerson set to join Juventus on season-long loan with an option to buy included
+Chelsea's Emerson sees Juventus talks collapse after attempting a season-long loan with an option to buy

-Chelsea are close to agreeing a season-long loan move with Juventus for Emerson Palmieri with talks being finalised in Italy over a proposal that includes an option to buy.
+Chelsea's talks with Juventus for Emerson Palmieri have collapsed after the parties in Italy attempted to complete a loan proposal that included an option to buy.

-Juventus look set to sign Emerson ahead of Inter, who had long targeted the Italy international and Antonio Conte's side could look to his fellow Chelsea wing-back Victor Moses as an alternative.
+Juventus went ahead of Inter to sign Emerson, who had long targeted the Italy international and Antonio Conte's side could look to his fellow Chelsea wing-back Victor Moses as an alternative.

-Andrea Pirlo's Juventus will also add Fiorentina star Federico Chiesa in a loan deal with a £45 million ($58m) obligation to buy, after allowing Douglas Costa to join Bayern Munich on loan.
+Andrea Pirlo's Juventus are expected to add Fiorentina star Federico Chiesa in a loan deal with a £45 million ($58m) obligation to buy, after allowing Douglas Costa to join Bayern Munich on loan.

-Emerson's return to Italy comes after two-and-a-half years at Chelsea, with Marcos Alonso looking set to continue under manager Frank Lampard following their fall-out at the end of last month.
+Emerson's entourage will try to salvage a return to Italy, with Marcos Alonso still open to a move away after a fall-out with Frank Lampard at the end of last month.

 Lampard's public dressing down of Alonso away at West Brom didn't sit well with the Spain international but the Blues boss has called on his squad to hold 'no grudges' after clearing the air.